adaltas/jumbo/README.md

 # Jumbo - A local Hadoop cluster bootstrapper

-Jumbo is a tool that allows you to deploy a **virtualized Hadoop cluster** on a local machine in minutes.
+Jumbo is a tool that allows you to deploy a **virtualized Hadoop cluster** on a local machine in minutes, or to **provision remote machines** you own.
 It is made to help you **quickly bootstrap development environments** without struggling with nodes and services configurations.

 ![Jumbo shell](https://i.imgur.com/d78Cl2O.png)